justinjiajia/cloud_security/labs/lab_2.md

 5. In the *Configure storage* section, keep the default settings.

-   > Note: The default settings specify that the root volume of the instance, which will host the Amazon Linux guest operating system that you specified earlier, will run on a general purpose SSD (gp3) hard drive that is 8 GiB in size.
+   > Note: The default settings specify that the root volume of the instance, which will host the Amazon Linux operating system that you specified earlier, will run on a general purpose SSD (gp3) hard drive that is 8 GiB in size.
 You could add more storage volumes, however that is not needed in this lab.